mplloyd14/Zip-Kata/content/shared/public/monkeynaut/README.md

 > There's a lot of space out there to get lost in.
 > &mdash;*John Robinson*

-Monkeynaut is a package of vendor libraries and core services that are required for the development of Command Alkon web-applications.
+Monkeynaut is a package of third-party libraries and core services that are required for the development of Command Alkon web-applications.

+#### Dependencies

+* bower 1.4.1
+* grunt 0.4.5
+* node 0.10.25
+* npm 1.3.10

 #### Getting Started